ktao22/gadeem/about.md

 🎓 Outcome: Certificate of Program Learning, join STEM Fellows Mentorship Program for courses throughout the school year delivered by United World College students

-# Chương trình học
+# Curriculum
 ✨ Week 1: Bootcamp (intensive training) of foundational subjects in English and Mathematics.

 🚀 Week 2: Science Experiment Exploration - Physics, Biology and Chemistry

 👩‍🏫 Week 3: Applications of Sciences - Capstone Project

-# Why join the program?
+# Benefits of Program
 ✅ Certificate of Completion

 ✅ Mentorship from Teachers and Students at United World College